openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 #### amount

-The amount sent by the applicant.
+The amount sent by the proposer.

 #### sharesRequested

-The amount of internal tokens that needs to be minted if the proposal passes.
+The amount of internal tokens that needs to be minted to the applicant if the proposal passes.

 #### token